MontFerret/ferret/README.md

 #### Access previously-set cookies (non-incognito mode)

-By default, ``CDP`` driver execute each query in an incognito mode in order to avoid any collisions related to some persisted cookies from previous queries.
+By default, ``CDP`` driver execute each query in an incognito mode in order to avoid collisions from cookies persisted by previous queries.
-However, sometimes it might not be a desirable behavior and a query needs to be executed within a Chrome tab with earlier persisted cookies.
+However, sometimes you might want access to persisted cookies (e.g. to avoid re-authenticating with a site).
-In order to do that, we need to inform the driver to execute all queries in regular tabs.
+In order to do that, we need to configure the driver to execute all queries in non-incognito tabs.

 Here is how to do that:

-##### CLI
+##### CLI example

 ```sh
 ferret --cdp-keep-cookies my-query.fql
 ```

-##### Code
+##### Embedded example

 ```go
 package main